Justice & Service

 Our justice commitment extends to the entire Baltimore metropolitan region.
 We support inclusionary housing, workforce development, equitable education, and accessible public transportation.
 Our former Pastor, Fr.
 Richard Lawrence, was a founding organizer of the Archdiocesan program, Beyond the Boundaries, to address these issues.
 St. Vincent’s is also a member of the Baltimore Regional Initiative to Develop Genuine Equality (BRIDGE), the church coalition through which we advocate.

-We have a passionate Racial Equity Group that has a separate web page under “Justice and Service” with recordings of our monthly meetings sharing our journey to learn and work against racial injustice.
+We have a passionate Racial Equity Group that has a separate page under the “Justice and Service” tab, including recordings of our monthly meetings sharing our journey to learn and work against racial injustice.

 St. Vincent’s maintains a commitment that is balanced between advocacy and direct service, an involvement of both head and heart to keep in mind the faces and needs of the people we are called, as sisters and brothers, to serve.